 Sometimes I tell clients to behave as though they have already achieved their goals.
 I ask them what they’d be eating to maintain their weight.
 How they’d dress, how their attitude will have lifted on a day-to-day basis.
 Often they say they would be choosing healthy foods to maintain their healthy body.

 They’d be more spontaneous and less self-conscious, taking up opportunities professionally and socially.
 So I ask clients to spend one week behaving as if they’d reached their goal.
-Call it “fake it till you make it”, but many lose weight doing this.
+Call it “fake it till you make it”, but many find healthier behaviour patterns.

 3. How would you speak to others?

 How do you speak to yourself?
 Many of my clients discover that they’ve been talking to themselves in a very cruel manner.
 Think about the things you’d say to someone you love if they came to you and said they were struggling to make difficult changes.
 What would you tell them?
 Presumably things like: “I believe in you, you deserve to achieve any goal you want, you can get through this and get straight back on track.
 Let me help you.”